On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-It remains to check that $\hat{Y}$ is planar.
+With the same notation, note that, by Proposition \ref{prop:Y}, $Y$ is a dense connected subset of $\hat{Y}\setminus \pi^{-1}(\partial K)$, so that the latter is connected as well.
+This implies that the components of $\hat{Y}\setminus Y$ are non-separating simple closed curves. \end{proof}

+\begin{proof}[Proof of Proposition \ref{prop:tophatY}] If we prove that $\hat{Y}$ is planar then it will follow from the previous corollary that the complementary components are disks since the boundary curves are non-separating.
+Hence, it only remains to check that $\hat{Y}$ is planar.
 Claytor's theorem \cite{claytor} asserts that a continuum without local cut points is embeddable in the sphere if and only if it contains neither a copy of the complete graph on five vertices $K_5$ nor of the complete bipartite graph with six vertices $K_{3,3}$.

 Let us consider a finite connected graph $L$ and an embedding $j:L\hookrightarrow \hat{Y}$.
 We will modify the embedding $j$ so that $\pi\circ j$ is also injective, implying that $L$ cannot be one of the forbidden graphs.